eriqande/coalescent-hands-on/README.md

 Conservation Genetics course at Colorado State University taught by Chris Funk and Kristen Ruegg.

+I subsequently started using them at the ConGen Workshop.

 The html versions of the notebooks are available directly from a page with links to them at: